lunarc/lunarc_docs/docs/using_hpc_desktop.md

 Depending on your system it might be convenient to *not run* in full screen mode.
 Play around and see what suits you best.

-## Resolving issues when connectiong
+## Resolving issues when connecting

 After encountering issues in a desktop session (e.g. crashed application) it can happen that the desktop state saved from a previous session is corrupt.
 If this happens to you, you may not be able to reconnect.
 In this case it is often required to start a fresh session and discard the old session.
 This is achieved by selecting the box: **End existing session** on the login window before connecting to Lunarc services.